-- Game Time consists of individual and team competition through circle games in the gym.
+- Game Time consists of individual and team competitions through circle games in the gym.

-- Small Group Time will be done as a group and kids will move together through their handbook, reciting verses and working on the questions or Bible passages.
+- Small Group Time will be done as a group and kids will move together through their handbook.

 Awana Clubs and Ages

 NURSERY (Less than 2 year olds) – Infants and non-walking kids are cared for and loved by our volunteers.
-Limited space and is for parents who are participating in a Wednesday night activity at Bethel.
+Space is limited and is for parents who are participating in a Wednesday night activity at Bethel.

-PUGGLES (2 year olds) – Puggles have playtime, sings songs, do simple activities and learn an age appropriate lesson each week.
+PUGGLES (2 year olds) – Puggles have playtime, sing songs, do simple activities, and learn an age-appropriate lesson each week.
 Space is limited and is for parents who are participating in a Wednesday night activity at Bethel.

 SPARKS (K-2nd Grade) Sparks learn about the people and events of the entire Bible by working through their handbook together.

 TnT (3rd-6th Grade) Truth and Training is split up with 3rd/4th Grade together and 5th/6th Grade together.
 They work through their handbooks together to learn more about God and grow as a disciple of Christ.